Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 geographical databases those products can be evaluated using independent validation studies.
 Unfortunately, much evaluation of soil maps in the world is still done using subjective *‘look-good’* assessments and the inherent uncertainty of the product is often underreported.
-In this book we promote objective assessment of the mapping accuracy, i.e. based on statistical testing of ground truth data.
+In this book, we promote objective assessment of the mapping accuracy, i.e. based on statistical testing using ground truth data.

-*Mapping accuracy* can be defined as the difference between an estimated value and the *“true”* value, i.e. a value of the same target variable estimated using a significantly more accurate method.
+*Mapping accuracy* can be defined as the difference between an estimated value and the *“true”* value, i.e. a value of the same target variable arrived at using a significantly more accurate method.
 In the most simple terms, accuracy is the error component of the perfectly accurate map [@mowrer2000quantifying].
 Although we know that soils form under systematic environmental conditions and probably much